Deleting your Facebook account isn’t as easy as it should be, so pay attention. And be sure of what you’re doing before you start.

-- Choose the dates you’re interested in, pick all types of data and choose “high” for media quality.
+- Choose the dates you want, pick all types of data and choose High for media quality.

-Well, you’re actually not quite done.
+Well, actually not quite.
 Facebook has a final surprise in store.
 Apparently, it takes three months (or 90 days) to completely remove yourself from the network, so there’s a chance your avatar will be hanging around for a while yet.

 When people delete Facebook, they often forget about Instagram.
 Many people run dual accounts on Facebook’s sister platform, and unless you delete both, your data will continue to be held by Facebook.
 So if you’re serious about deletion, you’ll want to erase Instagram as well.

-And don’t forget to tell contacts about what you are doing.
+Don’t forget to tell contacts about what you’re doing.
 Even though we’ve discussed a few downsides of Facebook, it’s still a place to follow friends and colleagues and stay in touch.
 If you rush the deletion process, you could easily sever fragile connections with people you value.

 3. Reclaim your privacy by encrypting your online traffic